-However, further demands for better and wider display applications resulted in the emergence of newer display technologies such as plasma panel display or PDP technology, in-plane switching or IPS LCD technology and active-matrix organic light-emitting diode or AMOLED technology.
+Subsequent technological developments resulted in the emergence of better technologies.
+These include plasma panel display or PDP technology, in-plane switching or IPS LCD technology, and organic light-emitting diode or OLED display technology.

-Background: Explaining TN LCD technology
+Background: Explaining TN LCD Technology

-The Benefits: Advantages of TN LCD panel
+Benefits: Notable Advantages of TN LCD Panel

-1. Inexpensive Cost and Price
+1. Inexpensive Cost and End-Use Price

-2. Low Power Consumption
+2. Low and Efficient Power Consumption

 3. Better Response Time and Refresh Rate

-The Drawbacks: Disadvantages of TN LCD panel
+Drawbacks: Main Disadvantages of TN LCD Panel

-1. Poor Viewing Angle
+1. Limited Viewing Angle

-2. Poor Color Reproduction
+2. Poorer Color Reproduction

 3. Variability in Quality

-Further readings: Several information from the article are culled from the following scholarly article: Kim, K. H. & Song, K. J. (2009).
+FURTHER READINGS AND REFERENCES: Several information from the article are culled from the following scholarly article: Kim, K. H. & Song, K. J. (2009).
 “Technical evolution of liquid crystal displays.”
 NPG Asia Materials.
 1(1).
 DOI: 10.1038/asiamat.2009.3